 Absolutely not.
 But it does mean that finding the right influencers and getting them to reply to your requests for a paid partnership is pretty hit and miss.
 In other words, you’ll usually have to contact a lot of Instagrammers for just a few gains.
 And that’s sure to be time-consuming.

 So, what do you think?
 Have we put you off paid partnerships on Instagram?

 While they can be a game-changer for some brands, the key is making sure that they’re designed to help you reach your goals.
 If you’re looking for a quick boost to brand awareness, a paid partnership on Instagram might be just the ticket.
-But if not, why not have a look through each of our 14 partnership types to find one better suited to your needs?
+But if not, why not have a look through each of our 15 types of strategic partnerships to find one better suited to your needs?